Lavington

 Lavington faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 13.6%, significantly lower than the NSW average of 32.2%.
-This disparity presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most prevalent at 9.3%, followed by postgraduate qualifications (2.9%) and graduate diplomas (1.4%).
-Vocational credentials are also common, with 41.3% of residents aged 15 and above holding them.
+This presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are most common at 9.3%, followed by postgraduate qualifications (2.9%) and graduate diplomas (1.4%).
+Vocational credentials are prominent, with 41.3% of residents aged 15+ holding them - advanced diplomas (9.8%) and certificates (31.5%).

 Frequently Asked Questions - Education